OpenDDS/OpenDDS/support.md

 ### [Remedy IT](https://www.remedy.nl)

-[Remedy's RS_Year support](https://www.remedy.nl/services/opensource-support.html) provides you and your team the assistance you need using a pre-purchased pool of hours.
+[Remedy's Open Source Support](https://www.remedy.nl/services/opensource-support.html) provides you and your team the assistance you need using a pre-purchased pool of hours.

 Remedy IT also offers [training courses](https://www.remedy.nl/training/overview.html) in communication middleware and frameworks, including the OpenDDS project.
 Courses are offered as open enrollment, but on request, can also be delivered at your location.